 Iowa has taken the lead nationwide in preserving barns, and they come in every shape, size and color in this farm state.

-You can drive by them at any time, but on the last full weekend in September, more than 60 of them across the state are open during the All-State Barn Tour, Sept.
-24-25 in 2022.
+You can drive by them at any time, but on the last full weekend in September, more than 70 of them, including eight round barns, across the state are open during the All-State Barn Tour, Sept.
+16-17 in 2023.

 For more, see Barn storming.